-If you’ve ever read a blog or magazine intended for ladies, you’ve surely encountered the words ‘self-love.’
+If you’ve ever read a blog or magazine written for ladies, you’ve surely encountered the words ‘self-care practice.’

 There was probably a list with bullet points and all sorts of sweet, well-intentioned suggestions like:

 “Draw a bath, pour a cold glass of Pinot, and turn up Drake’s new album!”

 “Make an elaborately descriptive list of your best qualities!”

 “Call your best friend and ask her what she loves about you!”